Program Overview and History

 The degree of clinical responsibility and of technical operative experience increases progressively with each year of training so that the residents mature not only in technical skills, but also in clinical judgment and interpersonal skills.
 At the same time, we believe that each resident must view his or her postgraduate education as the beginning of a lifelong inquiry into the application of scientific knowledge to the treatment of surgical disease.

 The University of Arizona—Tucson Hospitals Surgical Residency Program provides five years of training in general surgery.
-Eight residents are selected through the National Resident Matching Program (NRMP) for categorical positions consisting of five years of training.
-Likewise, one or two residents are selected for preliminary positions offering one or two years of training in general surgery.
+Residents are selected through the National Resident Matching Program (NRMP) for categorical and preliminary positions.
 The program does not have a pyramidal system.

 During the second year of training, the resident is exposed to additional surgical specialty experience, including cardiothoracic surgery.
 The year is rounded out with additional general surgery experience, including the basics of trauma management and a rural rotation.
 Rotations in the critical care unit and the endoscopy unit are also provided.